 The City (Central Valley like San Jose, Alajuela, Cartago and Heredia)

-Important Items to Bring
+Packing for Rainy Season in Costa Rica: Important Items to Bring

 Extremely useful when you need to wrap up dirty shoes, collect dirty or wet clothes or wrap your backpack or bag.
 I like to bring the big white garbage bags that have a drawstring and the normal grocery market bags for dirty clothes.
-Also great for extra protection for your electronics.

 For more advice, check our post on best shoes for Costa Rica.